pyexcel-webwares/django-excel/doc/source/index.rst

 .. note ::

    pyexcel-handsontable along with pyexcel v0.5.0 brings excel-alie table rendering feature.
-   Let me explain how this view is done at the end of the tutorial.
+   Let me explain how this view is done a few paragraphs later.

 Then visit the admin page http://localhost:8000/admin/polls/question, you shall see questions have been populated: